MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/tutorial-aovpn-deploy-authentication.md

 ## Create authentication templates

-In this section, you'll configure a custom client-server authentication template.
-This template is required because you want to improve the certificate's overall security by selecting upgraded compatibility levels and choosing the Microsoft Platform Crypto Provider.
-This last change lets you use the TPM on the client computers to secure the certificate.
-For an overview of the TPM, see [Trusted Platform Module Technology Overview](/windows/device-security/tpm/trusted-platform-module-overview).
+In this section, you'll configure three authentication templates:

+- *User authentication template*.
+With a user authentication template, you can improve certificate security by selecting upgraded compatibility levels and choosing the Microsoft Platform Crypto Provider.
+With the Microsoft Platform Crypto Provider, you can use a Trusted Platform Module (TPM) on client computers to secure the certificate.
+For an overview of TPM, see [Trusted Platform Module Technology Overview](/windows/device-security/tpm/trusted-platform-module-overview).

->[!IMPORTANT]
->Microsoft Platform Crypto Provider" requires a TPM chip, in the case that you are running a VM and you get the following error: "Can not find a valid CSP in the local machine" when trying to manually enroll the certificate you need to check "Microsoft Software Key Storage Provider" and have it second in order after "Microsoft Platform Crypto Provider" in the Cryptography tab in certificate properties.
+- *VPN server authentication template*.
+With a VPN server authentication template, you can add the IP Security (IPsec) IKE Intermediate application policy to allows the server to filter certificates if more than one certificate is available with the server authentication extended key usage.
+Because VPN clients access this server from the public internet, the subject and alternative names are different than the internal server name.
+As a result, you won't configure the VPN server certificate for autoenrollment.

+- *NPS server authentication template*.
+The NPS server authentication template is a simple copy of the RAS and IAS Server template secured to the NPS Server group that you created earlier in this section.
+You'll configure the NPS server certificate for autoenrollment.

-**Create the User Authentication template:**
+**Create the user authentication template:**

-1. On the CA, open Certification Authority.
+1. On the CA server, open the Certification Authority snap-in.

-2. In the navigation pane, right-click **Certificate Templates** and select **Manage**.
+2. In the left pane, right-click **Certificate Templates** and select **Manage**.

 3. In the Certificate Templates console, right-click **User** and select **Duplicate Template**.

    >[!WARNING]
    >Do not select **Apply** or **OK** at any time prior to step 10.
 If you select these buttons before entering ALL parameters, many choices become fixed and no longer editable.
-For example, on the **Cryptography** tab, if _Legacy Cryptographic Storage Provider_ shows in the Provider Category field, it becomes disabled, preventing any further change.
+For example, on the **Cryptography** tab, if _Legacy Cryptographic Storage Provider_shows in the Provider Category field, it becomes disabled, preventing any further change.
 The only alternative is to delete the template and recreate it.

-4. On the Properties of New Template dialog box, on the **General** tab, complete the following steps:
+4. In the Properties of New Template dialog box, on the **General** tab, complete the following steps:

    1. In **Template display name**, type **VPN User Authentication**.